MmCopyVirtualMemory/Diablo/README.md

 	return data.retn;
 }
 ```

-Example of one of my more *nefarious* dlls being injected:
+Example of one of my more *nefarious* dlls being injected into a "protected" process and being used to draw the funny numbers on the screen:

 ![image](https://user-images.githubusercontent.com/88007716/231946158-f5d826dc-b383-40fe-98e1-80563ef6d7fb.png)